vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/command.md

 ::::

-::: info Terminate DevServer
+::: info Terminating Development Server

-To terminate the development server, please click on the terminal and press `Ctrl + C` twice.
+To terminate the development server, click on the terminal and press `Ctrl + C` twice.

 :::

 ## Update Version

-If you need to upgrade your theme and VuePress version, execute the following command:
+To upgrade your theme and VuePress version, execute the following command:

 ::: code-tabs#shell